GILT-Forum/Globalization-Strategy-Playbook/playbook.md

 >
 > * Technical, Design and Localization Support needed to launch and maintain the site.
 > * Cost of SEO optimization.
-> * List up products available and unavailable for India in order to quote the number of editorial time needed to adapt the site for the market.
+> * List of products available and unavailable for India to quote the number of editorial time needed to adapt the site for the market.
 > * Run cost analysis for adaptation of editorial insights and launching a separate blog.
 >
 > In a situation like this one, data is informative, but not resolutive.
 Data informs us and enables us to make the most rational of the decisions, but does not guarantee a 100% success.